needle-mirror/com.unity.xr.arsubsystems/Documentation~/occlusion-subsystem.md

+---
+uid: arsubsystems-occlusion-subsystem
+---
 # Occlusion subsystem

-Provider packages for platforms that expose per-frame images representing depth or stencil images may implement the XROcclsionSubsystem.
+Provider packages for platforms that expose per-frame images representing depth or stencil images may implement the [XROcclsionSubsystem](xref:UnityEngine.XR.ARSubsystems.XROcclusionSubsystem).
 Incorporating these depth images into the rendering process are often the best approach for achieving realistic-looking blending of augmented and real-world content by making sure that nearby physical objects occlude virtual content that is located behind them in the shared AR space.

 The types of depth images supported are:
 - _Environment Depth_: distance from the device to any part of the environment in the camera field of view